-When my family name was used in a feature presentation to describe a fallen Nazi, I realized that my problems weren't merely suspicions at play, but very real threats to my survival.
+When my family name was used in a feature presentation to describe a fallen Nazi, I realized that my problems weren't merely my suspicions at play; some posed very real threats to my very survival.
 Perhaps because we hired a concentration camp survivor when I was a child (I relieved her of her duties when I got home from school) our intentions were misunderstood.

-We were taught to own our behavior, and I do my best to be accountable, but Scandinavian descent, like any other, may be thought to possess characteristics we don't always have, so I made my plea here: Open Letter
+We were taught to own our behavior, so I do my best to be accountable, but Scandinavian descent, like any other, may be thought to possess characteristics we don't always have.

 Semblance of Self continued

-So the first line of Neuromancer set off alarms in my head: “The sky over the port was the color of television tuned to a dead channel.”
+The first line of Neuromancer set off alarms in my head: “The sky over the port was the color of television tuned to a dead channel.”
+What?
 Why?
 What had I missed?
 What have I overlooked?
-I knew something was wrong when I left home, but I didn't study the problem thoroughly enough!
+I knew something was wrong when I left home, but I wasn't certain of what it was!

-So when confronted by the severity of life, and realizing how many have died and are dying while trying to be helpful, I had to ask myself: "Have they died in vein?"
-3 Minutes and 40 seconds into the video linked below, Shakti Malan describes the problem of treating a young boy with a colonic.
+So when the severity of life continued to confront me and I realized how many are dying while trying to be helpful, I had to ask myself: "Are we dying in vain?"
+3 Minutes and 40 seconds into the video linked below, Shakti Malan describes the problem of treating a young boy with a enema.
 She died in 2017 pursuing allegations at a camp in Brazil with John of God.
-I wrote more specifically about this problem at: Retrospectives
+I wrote more specifically about this problem at: Historical Treatments

 Semblance of Self continued

 So I carry on by writing others with similar problems, and those that can help.
-Some, like the late great Karl Lagerfeld, and Liliane Bettencourt who've died, have already made their way.
-But those of us who advocate for the truth must also learn to face it.
-Even if we get hurt working to achieve it, we'll learn to carry on by artistic endeavor in spite of the damages we suffered to represent it well.
+Some, like the late great Karl Lagerfeld, and Liliane Bettencourt have already made way so I look for signs of life and success whenever they do.
+Even if we get hurt working to achieve it, we may learn to carry on by artistic endeavor in spite of the damages we suffer in order to bring the truth to bear well.

 But when I encountered transformations that took place in just one day, I realized I was really onto something.

-So when an Author who I revere started taking on the resemblance of a friend who had an unrelated project I didn't have time to serve (my focus was on web development), I finally got around to taking care of her request by combing through and reorganized three long drawers of horribly disorganized files to find the draft of her book "Self Transformation" that I had neglected in my bookcase.
+So when an Author I revere started taking on the resemblance of a friend who's unrelated project went unattended (my focus was on web development), I finally got around to taking care of her request by combing through and reorganized three long drawers of horribly disorganized files to find the draft of her book "Self Transformation" that was misplaced in my bookcase.

-I couldn't return to be at peace with my family, or freely assemble with my community while surrounded by death and suspicion, so I went to work more vigorously on online.
-But the Internet has international scope, and so I also had to address the problems that resulted from my ancestry and assumptions about us.
-Flying a Corsair off the USS Ticonderoga during the Korean Conflict was not how to win friends and influence people in Korea, and his father wasn't really welcome when bringing a Christian mission to China, so we try to work on the misunderstandings we encounter within our own multicultural experience to share what we've learned with the world at large: Investigations.
+I couldn't return to be at peace with my family, or freely assemble with my community while surrounded by death, missing persons and suspicion, so I went to work more vigorously online.
+The Internet has international scope, so I also had to reach across to problems that resulted from my ancestry and assumptions about me, and automated translations did not prove adequate for my purposes so far; I found much of my work corrupted by the effort to do so, but flying a Cutlass off the Ticonderoga during the Korean Conflict didn't strengthen our bonds in Korea, Grandpa's mission in China wasn't welcome and working to repair the damage that's been done by efforts to report the problems we live with has made life at home very difficult.